-CFJ believes in a just society in which people are treated equally regardless of their color, ethnicity, gender or social standing.
+We believe just society in which people are treated equally regardless of their skin color, age, ethnicity, religion, gender or economic status.
 We are particularly committed to promoting and defending the rights of socially disadvantaged groups and persons.
-In the next four years, CFJ will focus on the following issues to promote social justice in Malawi: